| Symbolic Math Toolbox | ![]() |

 , type

-Let's now look at the second derivative of the function f
+Let's now look at the second derivative of the function f:

-'s graph.
+Equivalently, we can type f2 = diff(f,x,2).
+The default scaling in ezplot cuts off part of f2's graph.
 Set the axes limits manually to see the entire function:

-From the graph, it appears that the values of lie between -4 and 1.
+lie between -4 and 1.
 As it turns out, this is not true.
-We can calculate the exact range for
+We can calculate the exact range for f (i.e., compute its actual maximum and minimum).

-The actual maxima and minima of occur at the zeros of
+The actual maxima and minima of

 .
 The statements

-compute and display it in a more readable format:
+and display it in a more readable format:

 3 sin(x) sin(x) cos(x) sin(x) 384 --------------- + 96 --------------- - 4 --------------- 4 3 2 (5 + 4 cos(x)) (5 + 4 cos(x)) (5 + 4 cos(x))